shivenkashyapp/shivenkashyapp/README.md

 (You'll find me reading a Colleen Hoover book, listening to jazz, or with my Linux laptop in hand :P)

-- Languages I work with often: C/C++, Ruby, Python, NASM, and TS/JS (almost never).
+- Languages I work with often: C/C++, Ruby, Bash, Go, Python, NASM, and TS/JS (almost never).

 <!---
 GreaseCube/GreaseCube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.